 Whilst providing key insights into how content is resonating with their audience, users also have the option to compare the first 24 hour performance of two videos, side-by-side.
 They can then see a breakdown of traffic sources into five categories, browse features, notifications, channel pages, external and direct, allowing marketers to gain greater insight into what’s working on their YouTube and what can be improved on next time.

 This update will be essential to those who monetise their video content, as the insights show how much revenue the video has earned as well as showing whether users have lost or gained followers within the first 24 hours of upload.
+If you’re looking to get your videos on the front page then visit the best site to buy youtube views.

 TikTok and WPP announced global agency partnership